gauravshelangia/large-file-processor/readme.md

 ##TODO
-1. run jar with main class -- Pom Corrected
+1. run jar with main class -- Pom Corrected - DONE
-2. Add aggregation logic
+2. Add aggregation logic -- Done but need to handle locking exception
+    1. Try building stream solution
+        2. first fetch aggregation result from db
+        2. Then rune executor with batch update similar to ingestion
 3. Add docker composition for this
     1. Add db init to mysql
     2. Check large-file-processor